exonum/exonum-java-binding/exonum-java-binding/launcher-plugins/README.md

-# Java Runtime Plugins for Exonum Launcher
+# Java Runtime Plugins for [Exonum Launcher](https://github.com/exonum/exonum-launcher)

+- Java Runtime Plugin allows to deploy and start Java services.
+- Java Instance Plugin allows to use an arbitrary Protobuf message for service initial configuration parameters.
+The plugin can be used for both Java and Rust services.

 ## Installation